Down a peaceful side trail at Northwest Trek, just past the zipline, a tiny door is just visible in the grass.

 And if the art in question is also small – as fairy houses tend to be – then you experience a transformation of scale.
 Suddenly you’re seeing the forest from a four-inch point of view, which leads to greater empathy with real creatures who experience the forest this way all the time – mice, birds, snakes, toads – and the challenges they face to survive.

 But mostly, it’s just another fun way to explore Northwest Trek.
-So when you’ve met our animals and gotten your adrenaline rush on the zipline, find the Trek Fairy Trail and take your imagination for a hike.
+So when you’ve met our animals, find the Trek Fairy Trail and take your imagination for a hike.